 ECAC Hockey has played the role of both a leader and pioneer for over three decades that NCAA Division I women's hockey has been in existence.
-This became even more evident over the last four season as Clarkson has claimed two national championships (2014 & 2017) becoming the first team from outside the Western Collegiate Hockey Association to win the NCAA women’s ice hockey national title.
+This became even more evident over the last four season as Clarkson has claimed three national championships (2014 & 2017, 2018) becoming the first team from outside the Western Collegiate Hockey Association to win the NCAA women’s ice hockey national title.

 Home to the premier Division I league in the nation, ECAC Hockey boasts a history that gleams with accomplishments.
 From individual honors to contributions on the international stage, the league and its players and coaches have set a high standard for excellence in the game.
 League student-athletes have earned All-America honors nearly 100 times, claimed 37 Olympic Gold Medals, and have won the Patty Kazmaier Award 10 out of the 17 years it has existed as the designation of the nation's top player.
 Membership in ECAC Hockey has changed to meet the needs of the exploding collegiate sport as 24 teams have called ECAC Hockey home since the first championship was contested in 1984.
 The league's current roster of teams includes some of the most storied programs in the nation: Brown, Clarkson, Colgate, Cornell, Dartmouth, Harvard, Princeton, Quinnipiac, Rensselaer, St. Lawrence, Union and Yale.